barumau/panlingue/eng/dunia_baxe.md

 (_cat_ and _-s_). _Leaves_ is a fused word that consists of two parts (_leaf_ and _-s_).

-Pandunia belongs to the first type.
+Panlingue belongs to the first type.
 It is an analytic language.
 Its words consist of few parts and they are clearly separable.
 This is a good thing because it makes the language easy to learn and use in comparison to languages where words in average are long and consist